migsc/epic-react-dev/ER06-testing-react-apps/NOTES.md

 (because nothing's actually rendered), and it doesn't actually attempt to get the react elements that are returned by your custom components (like our Fade component)."

+when firing events programatically on elements like this for tests, you probably wanna stick to dispatchEvent and pass an instance of a bubbling MouseEvent.

+button = 0 means left click cancelable - by default setting when user clicks on button so that's why we add it here.

+a lot of event don't have a convenient method on the target like click does. also React uses event delegation and bubbling is required in oroder for that to work.

+make sure to clean up before/after your tests using beforeEach so that tests can run in isolation of each other.

+# Simple Test with React Testing Library

+React Testing library gives us a lot of benefits.

+- automatic cleanup of the DOM between tests for libraries like jest that support the beforeEach global
+- automaic unmounting of components
+- utilities for rendering components to the dom, firing events, and more.